 Cartica.ai is the duh! moment.
 It depends on unsupervised learning to tell the brain, or the computer that just because a bottle is upside down, it is still a bottle.
 Earlier this year, Toyota AI Ventures LLC joined Continental AG, BMW iVentures, and OurCrowd Ltd. invested in Cartica.ai, and it’s more than 200 patents.

-Toyota Woven City
+Toyota Woven City at CES

 And speaking of Toyota, Akio Toyoda told everyone else to hold his sake while he announced an entire woven city created on 175 acres at the base of Mt.
 Fuji that will be completely sustainable with autonomous vehicles only.